divo-player/support/index.md

 ### Contact

-Having trouble with IPTV Diva Media Player?
+Having trouble with IPTV Divo Media Player?
 Contact us at [divo-player@mail.ru](mailto:divo-player@mail.ru) and we’ll help you sort it out.